optimization

 Why Does Silicon Extract So Little Energy from UV?

-Silicon has a bandgap of 1.12 eV, which corresponds to photons at around 1,107 nm.
-To generate current, an incoming photon must carry at least 1.12 eV of energy.
-UV photons - at wavelengths of 300 - 400 nm - carry between 3.1 eV and 4.1 eV, roughly three times what silicon needs.
+Silicon has a bandgap of 1.12 eV, corresponding to photons at around 1,107 nm.
+To generate current, a photon must carry at least 1.12 eV.
+UV photons at 300 - 400 nm carry 3.1 eV to 4.1 eV - roughly three times what silicon needs.
+That surplus doesn't vanish.
+It becomes heat, a process called thermalization loss, and about two-thirds of each absorbed UV photon's energy is wasted as lattice vibration rather than current.
+This is a core reason single-junction silicon is capped near 29% efficiency under the Shockley-Queisser limit (Progress in Photovoltaics, Ruhle, 2016).

-NREL's quantum efficiency measurements make this concrete.
-Crystalline silicon cells show external quantum efficiency (EQE) values of 80-90% between 600 nm and 950 nm, falling to 40 - 60% in the blue/violet range (400 - 500 nm), and dropping further to 20 - 40% across most UV wavelengths (NREL Cell Efficiency Chart, 2025).
-More UV photons arrive, but far fewer produce usable electrons per photon.
+NREL's measurements make it concrete.
+Crystalline silicon shows external quantum efficiency (EQE) of 80 - 90% between 600 nm and 950 nm, falling to 40 - 60% in the blue/violet range (400 - 500 nm), and dropping to 20 - 40% across most UV wavelengths (NREL Cell Efficiency Chart, 2025).
+Plenty of UV photons arrive; far fewer produce usable electrons.
+So silicon PV converts roughly 3 - 4% of total output from UV, despite UV's 4.7% share of AM1.5G irradiance (NREL, 2024).
+The gap comes from encapsulant absorption plus low UV quantum efficiency - and it's smaller than people expect, because the glass and anti-reflection coating filter some UV before it reaches the cell at all.

-For more on how spectral response interacts with real-world performance factors, see our guide to increasing solar PV yield.
+For more on how spectral response interacts with real-world factors, see our guide to increasing solar PV yield.

 How Much UV Contribution Can You Expect From Your Panels?

-Put concrete numbers on a typical 400 W residential monocrystalline panel in full sun (1,000 W/m^2 irradiance):
+Take a typical 400 W residential monocrystalline panel in full sun (1,000 W/m^2 irradiance):

 • ~336 - 344 W from visible and near-infrared light (84 - 86% of output)